-Trump denies making 'shithole countries' comment
+Trump denies 'shithole countries' comment

 Trump later tweeted Friday morning that he "Never said anything derogatory about Haitians other than Haiti is, obviously, a very poor and troubled country.
 Never said 'take them out.'
 Made up by Dems.
 I have a wonderful relationship with Haitians.
 Probably should record future meetings - unfortunately, no trust!"

+Arizona Republican Sen. Jeff Flake, who was briefed by Durbin and a fellow GOP Senator who attended the meeting, confirmed that version of events to CNN.

+Durbin, a key negotiator in DACA talks, recounted the meeting on MSNBC Friday, saying, "He said, 'Haitians.
+Do we need more Haitians?'
+Then he went on and started to describe the immigration from Africa that was being protected in this bipartisan measure.
+That's when he used these vile and vulgar comments, calling the nations they come from 'shitholes.'
+The exact word used by the President.
+Not just once but repeatedly.
+That was the nature of this conversation."

-But Illinois Democratic Sen. Dick Durbin, a key negotiator in DACA talks who was present at the meeting, told reporters he had not seen a single news report about the President's words that was false.
+Separately, Durbin told reporters he had not seen a single news report about the President's words that was false.

-"I've not read one of them that's inaccurate," Durbin said.
-"He said these hate-filled things and he said them repeatedly."

 DACA protects hundreds of thousands of young undocumented immigrants brought to the US as children from deportation.

-Note: This story has been updated to reflect Sen. Dick Durbin's most recent comments and additional reporting.